TonyHoyle/sdrplay/README.md

 - Version 0.0.0: Initial build
 - Version 1.0.0: Gain settings should now work in client apps.
 - Version 1.0.1: Tidy up project, give better binary name.
 Run in background by default.
+- Version 1.0.2: When no clients collected, don't initialise the device as it uses CPU when idle.

 ## BUILDING
 ```